 By Matthew Knight

-A new boiler is likely to be one of the most expensive household purchases you'll make - so it's important to choose the best new boiler for your home, at the right price.
-Watch our video, above, to get top tips on buying the best boiler for you.
+A new boiler is likely to be one of the most expensive household purchases you'll make.
+So it's important to choose the right boiler from the right brand at the right price.
+Watch our video above to get top tips on buying the best boiler for you.

-Use our independent reviews to find out which new models we recommend as Best Buy boilers.
-Our Best Buy boilers are decided after feedback from people who own them and expert heating engineers.
+Use our independent reviews to find out which new models we recommend as the best boilers.

 If you have a gas heating system with a gas boiler, you need to choose between: